-38. Nuclear explosive safety study personnel shall demonstrate a familiarity level of knowledge with safety analysis techniques and their application to NEOs, facilities, and associated activities.
+37. Nuclear explosive safety study personnel must demonstrate a familiarity level of knowledge with safety analysis techniques and their application to NEOs, facilities, and associated activities.

 - a.
 Discuss safety analysis techniques and their applications to NEOs, facilities, and associated activities.

 - b.
 Describe the following hazard evaluation techniques and the types of results they produce:

 - Checklist analysis

 - Preliminary hazard analysis

 - What-if analysis

 - Hazard and operability analysis

 - Failure modes and effects analysis

 - Fault tree analysis

 - Event tree analysis

 - Human reliability analysis

 - c.
 Describe the basis upon which to judge the adequacy of a hazard evaluation including:

 - Thoroughness of hazard identification

 - Rigor of analysis versus complexity of operation and potential consequences of accidents

 - Conservatism of assumptions

 - Applicability of data

 - Consistency and control of expert elicitation process

 - Validity and conservatism of scenario screening criteria

 - Reflection of lack of knowledge in uncertainty estimates

-- 39. Nuclear explosive safety study personnel shall demonstrate a working level knowledge of technical communications.
+38. Nuclear explosive safety study personnel must demonstrate a working level knowledge of technical communications.

 - a.
 Demonstrate proficiency in written communication, including business and technical writing. - b.
 Demonstrate proficiency in oral communications, including briefings, oneon-one presentations, and formal presentations. - Demonstrate knowledge of interpersonal communications necessary to effectively communicate, verbally and non-verbally, with DOE management, DOE technical personnel, and all levels of contractor personnel. - d.
-Demonstrate proficiency in writing a defensible NESS finding.
+Demonstrate proficiency in writing a defensible NESS finding. - 39.
+Nuclear explosive safety study personnel must demonstrate the ability to perform the duties of an NESSG chair (chair only).